Youth Mentoring Program

 The Multi-state Southwest Key Youth Mentoring Program is part of a continuum of care for system-involved youth ages 10-17 in Atlanta, Austin, Buffalo, Milwaukee and San Jose.
 The goal of the program is to establish and support mentoring relationships that have a long-lasting, positive impact on both the youth and the adult.
 Ultimately, this program aspires to reduce juvenile delinquency and criminal activity, improve academic performance and reduce dropout rates for program participants.

-If you are interested in serving as a mentor, please fill out the Volunteer Application and Background Inquiry Agreement and submit them to:
+If you are interested in serving as a mentor, please fill out the Volunteer Application.

 We will get back to you as soon as we can.
 If you would like additional information, submit your questions and comments here.
 Thank you!

 Southwest Key Programs works with community partners to recruit a culturally diverse population of committed mentors.
 Our organization utilizes our extensive community network to recruit mentors from within the youth’s surrounding community reaching out to extended family, neighbors, teachers, coaches, religious and community leaders and employers.